Hydra Battles and AC Termination

 \end{defi}

-The Battle is started with the term $\m{A}(\m{0},t)$ where $t$ is the term representation of the initial Hydra.
+The Battle is started with the term $\m{A}(\m{0},H)$ where $H$ is the encoding of the initial Hydra.
 Rule 1 takes care of the dying Hydra \btkz[ld=7,level 2/.style={sd},rotate=90] \node[inner] at (0,0) {} child { node[leaf] {} }; \etkz\,.
+An application of the rule ends the battle with a term of the form $\m{A}(n,\h)$.
+The $\h$ denotes here a dead Hydra; a Hydra with only one head is represented by the term $\I(\h)$.
 Rule 2 cuts a head without grandparent node, and so no copying takes place.
 Due to the power of AC matching, the removed head need not be the leftmost one.
 With rule 3, the search for locating a head with grandparent node starts.
 The search is performed with the auxiliary symbol $\m{D}$ and involves rules 8--13.
 When the head to be cut is located (in rules 10--13), copying begins with the auxiliary symbol $\m{C}$ and rules 4 and 5.
 The end of the copying phase is signaled with $\m{E}$, which travels upwards with rules 6 and 7.
 Finally, rule 14 creates the next stage of the Battle.
 Note that we make extensive use of AC matching to simplify the search process.